-Ever wondered why it is that some service advisors hit (and exceed) their goals, just crush the competition, while others can’t seem to get there?
+Ever wondered why it is that some service advisors hit (and exceed) their goals, and crush the competition, while others can’t seem to get to that next level?
+What are the reasons why some service advisors fail?
 The automotive industry can be a tough game, but just like in any other industry, there are things you can do to push ahead of the competition…and other things that will pretty much guarantee failure.

-I talked to service pro Jeremy O’Neal about why some service advisors fail, so you can avoid making their mistakes.
+I talked to service pro Jeremy O’Neal about some of the reasons why service advisors fail, so you can avoid making their mistakes on this week's Service Drive Revolution.
+Spoiler alert– all of these can be avoided with the proper training.

 Before we get into that, though…

 If you haven’t entered the $50,000 Service Manager Challenge yet, what are you even doing?
-Service Drive Revolution.
 The big prize is a fully loaded 2020 Jeep Gladiator and the only competition is yourself.
 What do I mean?
 All of the details are here, so check it out and get moving.

 1. They beg for a Customer Service Index (CSI)